 The optimal exposure parameters (e.g., the number of groups and integrations) are the input needed for the Astronomer's Proposal Tool APT observation template, which is used to specify an observing program and submit proposals.

-The ETC workbook associated with this Example Science program is called "#27: MIRI MRS and NIRSpec IFU Observations of SN 1987A" and can be selected from the Get a Copy of an Example Science Program dropdown on the ETC Workbooks page.
+The ETC workbook associated with this example science program is called #27: MIRI MRS and NIRSpec IFU Observations of SN 1987A and can be selected from the Example Science Program Workbooks dropdown parameters in the ETC Workbooks page.
 The nomenclature and reported SNR values are based on ETC 1.5.
 There may be subtle differences if using a different version of ETC.

 Define Sources and Scenes in the ETC

 We set up a scene called SN 1987A (MIR) (Scene ID #1) with multiple sources to represent the equatorial ring (ER) and central ejecta of SN 1987A, as defined below.
 Clicking on the SN 1987A (MIR) scene in the Select a Scene pane will display the Scene Sketch in the lower left corner of the ETC.

 For the sources representing the ER (each called "ring seg. #N (MIR)" in the ETC workbook, with N between 1 and 8 inclusive), we used 8 extended sources; for each, under the Shape tab in the Source Editor, the Flux distribution was set to 2D Gaussian, the Normalization choices was set to Integrated Flux, σx is set to 0.1 (arcsec), and σy is set to 0.3 (arcsec).
 For each source, we defined the continuum as a Blackbody spectrum in the Continuum tab, assigning a blackbody temperature (Tb) of 370 K. This temperature represents an average temperature between the 525 K and ~190 K components of the dust models of SN 1987A reported by Matsuura et al. (2019).